 Useful video

-What other causes of pain?
+What other reasons cause pain?

-1. Endometriosis
+1. Endometriosis.

 2. Inflammation of the bladder (cystitis).

-3. Fibroids, fibroids and other tumors.
+3. Myomas, fibromas and other tumors.

 4. Inflammatory diseases in the pelvic organs.

-5. Bowel diseases.
+5. Intestinal diseases.

 What tests should I take to understand that this is not a dangerous disease?

-An examination by a gynecologist is needed (at the same time, the doctor can take smears, including hidden ones), as well as an ultrasound examination of the pelvic organs.
+An examination by a gynecologist is needed (at the same time, the doctor can take smears, including for hidden ones), as well as an ultrasound examination of the pelvic organs.

 This is enough to draw conclusions about health and treat either illness or dysmenorrhea.

-What pills can you save yourself with?
+What pills can you use to save yourself?

 But antispasmodics help with dysmenorrhea worse (if they help at all), because they do not affect the cause of the pain.